Learn how to pass the RAF Officer OASC with our 1-day training course…

 The insider tips within this module will give you the confidence, expertise and determination to answer the questions in order to gain maximum grades.
 The module will also thoroughly explore the different elements involved in the OASC.
 It will go over how to approach the OASC, how to pass the Group Discussion and the Planning Exercises, how to undertake both the Leaderless Task and Command Task, and also the Officer and Aircrew Selection Centre interview.

-The third module will focus specifically on all the elements and knowledge you will need to pass the planning exercise element of the OASC.
+The third module will focus specifically on all the elements and knowledge you will need to pass the planning exercise element of the armed services selection process and OASC.
 This is considered the hardest part of the selection process but this module will break it down into easy-to-follow steps and provide you with insider tips by an experienced tutor.
 At the OASC you will be asked to partake in a Group Planning Exercise and also an Individual Planning Exercise.
 In this module you will be presented with sample planning exercises and a complete walk-through of how to complete each one with your dedicated tutor.
 Your tutor will also provide details on how to answer speed, distance and time questions.

 The final part of the course will cover the tough OASC interview, by presenting you with sample questions you’ll face at OASC and also explaining how to respond to the questions.
 In addition, your tutor will go through current affairs and invaluable interview techniques.